 - Makes her more even tempered as she won't have the hormonal changes of being in season.

-- Female dogs often benefit most by having the operation when they are around 6 months old
+- Female dogs often benefit most by having the operation when they are around six months old

-- Certain giant or large breeds might benefit from waiting until they are slightly older.
+- Certain giant or large breeds might benefit from waiting until they are a bit older.
 Your vet or vet nurse can tell you the right time for your individual dog.

 - The operation will take around 1 hour and she’ll will need to recover at home for about 2 weeks.